 (2) Serious impairment to bodily functions.

-(3) Serious dysfunction of any bodily organ or part.”⁹
+(3) Serious dysfunction of any bodily organ or part.”

-To repeat, liens are allowed for expenses related to emergency medical conditions which we just defined, but not for emergency treatment provided by a physician.
-In the latter case, a retrospective RFA is required, followed by IMR if utilization review denies the retrospective RFA.
+To repeat, liens are allowed for expenses related to emergency medical conditions which we defined previously, but not for emergency treatment provided by a physician since a retrospective RFA is required, and IMR if utilization review denies the retrospective RFA.

 Want more information on lien declaration?
 Watch our webinar below and download your very own copy of the DIR brief, complete with DaisyBill highlighting.